IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 ## To install UcdRelay operand

-1. Once the operator is added to your cluster's OperatorHub and installed, you can create an instance of the UrbanCode Deploy relay via the Operators->Installed Operators page in the OpenShift web console.
-Click on the UrbanCode Deploy relay tile in the list of installed operators.
+1. Once the operator is added to your cluster's OperatorHub and installed, you can create an instance of the DevOps Deploy relay via the Operators->Installed Operators page in the OpenShift web console.
+Click on the DevOps Deploy relay tile in the list of installed operators.
 Select the UcdRelay CR tab and click Create UcdRelay.
 Fill in the form fields to provide the required information and click Create.

-2. Alternatively, if you already have a UcdRelay resource yaml file, you can create an instance of the UrbanCode Deploy relay using the 'oc ibm-pak' CLI.
+2. Alternatively, if you already have a UcdRelay resource yaml file, you can create an instance of the DevOps Deploy relay using the 'oc ibm-pak' CLI.

 ```
 oc ibm-pak launch ibm-ucdr-case                        \
-    --version 1.4.12                            \
+    --version @caseversion@                            \
     --namespace <target namespace>                     \
     --inventory ucdrOperatorSetup                      \
     --action apply_custom_resources                    \